instancio/instancio/website/docs/user-guide.md

 !!! warning "Seeds specified using {{withSeed}} or {{withSettings}} methods are not reported by the Instancio extension."

-The failed test can be reproduced by using the seed reported in the failure message.
+The failed test can be reproduced by using the reported seed.
 This can be done by placing the {{Seed}} annotation on the test method:

 ``` java linenums="1" title="Reproducing a failed test" hl_lines="2"